ClusterHQ/flocker/docs/gettingstarted/mysql-example.rst

    +----+--------------+
    1 row in set (0.01 sec)

-   mysql>
+   mysql> quit

-You can now exit the MySQL client.
+You have now exited the MySQL client.

 ---------------------------------